StanislawHornaGitHub/Nexthink_NXQL_API/README.md

                                             Handling for running on unsupported environment;
                                             Handling for no write permission;
                                             Handling for running multiple apps at the same time.

+    2023-02-28      Stanislaw Horna         Error Handling for invalid query - returns the same message as NXQL WebEditor.